 The plane was loaded (not one free seat) with package tour groups.
 Loud and boisterous, off to enjoy their week of sun and fun.
 And no doubt a lot of liquor!

 Like the previous flight, it was late.
-The story this time was that the flight attendants were stuck in traffic!
+The excuse this time was that the flight attendants were stuck in traffic!

-On arriving at Faro, I planned to take an Uber, but all my recently bought data somehow was finished, I couldn't connect to the internet!
-With no connection outside, the only solution was to book from inside the airport and then find the Uber outside!
+On arriving at Faro, I planned to take an Uber, but I'd exhausted my recently bought data (probably through roaming?)
+As a consequence I couldn't connect to the internet!
+So with no connection outside, the only solution was to book from inside the airport and then find the Uber outside!
 It was messy, it did work, but the driver wasn't happy as I'd kept him waiting.

 Arriving at Faro railway station, I was struck by how quiet it was.